Site icon The Tranquil Otter

 We always look forward to Cumbria in the autumn, across the Lake District and indeed, throughout the County, we get to enjoy a different landscape.
 The vibrant greens of the spring and summer are replaced by the drama of gold, bronze, bright red and more shades of orange than you can count.
 There’s really nothing to beat a crisp autumn morning walk.
 The air somehow smells sweeter, and you can often get the glorious autumnal fanfare all to yourself.

-Autumn in the Lake District | The Tranquil Otter
+Autumn-colours-in-the-Lake-District-e1569242872473 Autumn in the Lake District

 We’re often asked to recommend beautiful walks and places to visit that really show off the autumn colours at their best.
 The truth is it’s very hard to choose.
 But here are a few of our favourites for exploring Cumbria in the autumn.